waacher/ratmaze/README.md

 ### A maze game written in assembly

-- The assembly is executed by microprocessor written in VHDL and implemented on a [Basys 3 board from Digilent](https://www.xilinx.com/products/boards-and-kits/1-54wqge.html).
+- The assembly program is executed by a microprocessor written in VHDL and implemented on a [Basys 3 board](https://www.xilinx.com/products/boards-and-kits/1-54wqge.html).
 The game is displayed on a VGA monitor connected to the Basys 3 board's VGA output.
+The game is played using buttons and switches on the board.

 ## Files: